Why Updating Your Website Over Time Is a Smart Business Move

 -

 Search visibility drops.
-Search engines prioritize active, well-maintained websites.
+Search engines favor active, well-maintained websites.

 -